-Now most of the people who will jump guns because of the Online editor and nice storage space should know that the files created using editors of Skydrive or Google Drive purely online files which even though you can view as file list on your computer, but it opens up only in online editor of the respective service.
+Now, most people who will jump guns because of the Online editor and excellent storage space should know that the files created using editors of OneDrive or Google Drive are purely online files, even though you can view them as a file list on your computer.
+Still, it only opens up in the respective service’s online editor.

-Summary of this post is if you are seriously looking for Collaboration Solution without paying anything for Office Solutions, Skydrive and Google Drive is a great option, but if you are looking for a File sync solution which is simple enough for very novice users, has a great version support, Option to recover Files, Dropbox is an awesome solution.
+The summary of this post is if you are seriously looking for a Collaboration Solution without paying Anything for Office Solutions, OneDrive and Google Drive is a great option, but if you are looking for a File sync solution that is simple enough for very novice users, has great version support, option to recover Files, Dropbox is an excellent solution.

-So, Coming back to the point with which I stared, Is it too early to Jump to Google Drive or Skydrive just because the storage space is more?
-I would say Yes because they are in their first version and they still miss a lot of features when compared to Dropbox.
+So, Coming back to the point where I started, Is it too early to Jump to Google Drive or OneDrive just because the storage space is more?
+I would say Yes because they are in their first version and still miss many features compared to Dropbox.

-The best option for you is to wait for at least one update from each of service and see what improvements they bring compared to the competition.
-I am sure that all services will start bringing in more features, reducing the gap with their competition.
+The best option for you is to wait for at least one update from each service and see what improvements they bring compared to the competition.
+I am sure all services will start bringing in more features, reducing the gap with their competition.